Magic-Budget/magic-budget/README.md

 ### Feature 1: Receipt Scanner

-Uses want to scan there receipts so they can automatically keep track of their spending so they don’t have to manually import it.
+Users want to scan there receipts so they can automatically keep track of their spending so they don’t have to manually import it.

 ### Feature 2: Tracking spending habits